arash12javadi/AJDWP-Multi-Progress-Bar/README.md

-use this shortcode on the top of the selected pages on the progress bar list:
+Use this shortcode on the top of the selected pages:
 [progress_bar]